105: The Corpse Vanishes

 How come he doesn’t land on his head? –He knows better. –He’d stick there like a lawn dart.

-Lawn darts (sometimes sold as Javelin Darts, compressed to just Jarts) were outdoor toys that consisted of large metal-weighted darts with plastic fins.
+Lawn darts (sometimes sold as javelin darts, compressed to just jarts) were outdoor toys that consisted of large metal-weighted darts with plastic fins.
 The object was to toss the darts into the sky so they would land within a plastic ring.
-Due to obvious safety concerns, the United States banned them in 1988.
+Due to obvious safety concerns (one girl died; thousands were injured), the United States banned them in 1988.
 Canada followed suit in 1989.

 Taking a lot of flak. –Kinda reminds me of Das Boot. –Das Moon Boot. –Yeah.

-“Flak” is a term for anti-aircraft fire that comes from the German word “Flugzeugabwehrkanone.”
-Thanks to the war, the abbreviated word was adopted to mean “taking heavy fire.”
-Das Boot is a 1981 film about the crew of a German U-boat during World War II.
+“Flak” is a term for anti-aircraft fire that comes from the German word “Fliegerabwehrkanonen.”
+By the 1960s it had come to metaphorically mean “criticism.”
+Das Boot (The Boat) is a 1981 film about the crew of a German U-boat during World War II.
 Moon Boots are a brand of Italian-made nylon snow boots, bearing the words “Moon Boot” in giant gaudy lettering.
 They come in lots of primary colors, which make them good for people who like to color-coordinate their winter garb.
 They run about $90 a pair.

 A princess phone.
 How cute.